Hair removal options for dark skin—what are they and are they safe?

 What are the best hair removal options for dark skin?

-However, as there are more risks associated with darker skin, it’s important to keep these in mind when choosing the right option for you.“When skin gets inflamed, as it does with hair removal, there is always a possibility of hyperpigmentation,” explains Purvisha Patel, a dermatologist at Advanced Dermatology and Skin Cancer Associates and founder of Visha Skincare.
+Dark skin should be compatible with most traditional hair removal methods.
+However, it's important to keep the risks associated with dark skin in mind when choosing the right option for you.
+"When skin gets inflamed, as it does with hair removal, there is always a possibility of hyperpigmentation,” says Purvisha Patel, a dermatologist at Advanced Dermatology and Skin Cancer Associates and founder of Visha Skincare.

 - Waxing